jsirianni/gocron/README.md

 Append to an existing crontab entry with:
 `&& curl -v "localhost:8080/?cronname=mycronjob&account=myaccount&email=myemail@gmail.com&frequency=3600"`

+Optionally configure a site with: `&site=1`
+A site represents an Internet gateway.
+In the future, if the gateway has not checked in, alerts for devices behind that gateway will be suppressed.
+This is to avoid an alert storm during a network outage.

 The above examples will notify the server to expect a notification every hour.
 If the job does not check in within 1 hour, an email alert is sent.
 Future notifications are suppressed until the job checks in again.